 Amanda Noyes, LCSW-S

-As a licensed clinical social worker supervisor, Amanda has had the opportunity to work in a variety of settings that have equipped her with notable hands-on experience.
+As a Licensed Clinical Social Worker Supervisor, Amanda has had the opportunity to work in a variety of settings that have equipped her with notable hands-on experience.
 Through both professional and volunteer roles, she has worked alongside police officers on-scene, supported doctors and nurses in ER and ICU departments, counseled with heartbroken parents at the moment of perinatal loss, and worked next to U.S National Guard when assisting during Hurricanes Katrina, Rita, Ike, and Harvey.
+For the last decade Amanda has specialized in combat PTSD, and is passionate about providing hope and healing to all first responders and those individuals who have endured (or are continuing to endure) horrific traumas and unspeakable losses.
 All of these experiences have equipped Amanda with a greater understanding and ability to help people through their darkest moments.

 As a bilingual Licensed Professional Counselor and doctoral student, Carisa has had the opportunity to work with a diverse population of individuals.
 She is very purposeful about helping people grow beyond the challenges they endure.
 Throughout her career, in addition to providing counseling, Carisa has made providing mental health education a priority.
 She has a passion to help those who are grieving and walks with them through the greatest of losses, the many trials, and inevitable changes that life brings.
 Carisa brings warmth and compassion to therapy.